 Strategies for Older Children

 Older children may benefit from using technology to help them with their spelling.
 With some support, they can learn to use spell checking tools to edit their work.
-As well, children who have great ideas but struggle with spelling may have more success using voice-to-text software.
+Children who have great ideas but struggle with spelling may have more success using voice-to-text software.
 They can dictate their ideas out loud and not worry about getting hung up on spelling.
-Lastly, having a friend or classmate read over their work to help them with editing may be helpful.
+Lastly, having a friend or classmate read over their work to help them with editing may help.

 We don’t want to discourage our struggling spellers from writing.
-Young child can be encouraged to write their name and the names of other important people like parents, friends, or siblings.
-Ask them to label the pictures they draw and in these early stages, encourage invented spelling.
+A young child can be encouraged to write their name and the names of other important people like parents, friends, or siblings.
+Ask them to label the pictures they draw and, in these early stages, encourage invented spelling.
 As children get older, they will start writing short sentences.
-Look for authentic writing opportunities for them to participate in, like writing a letter to a relative or adding items to the grocery list.
+Look for authentic writing opportunities to participate in, like writing a letter to a relative or adding items to the grocery list.

 What are Some Spelling Games Children Can Play?